 Other fraud

 There are countless ways to cheat the system.
-Usually, the end goal is to make more money by manipulating bonuses, or to get free items.
+Usually, the end goal is to make more money by manipulating bonuses or getting free items.
 You’ll get canned if you get caught.

 The most frustrating thing about fraud accusations is that Instacart usually refuses to go into any detail about the fraud.
-So if you are genuinely innocent, it’s hard to defend yourself.
+Iff you are genuinely innocent, it’s hard to defend yourself.

 In late 2022 and early 2023, an unusually large number of shoppers reported that they were deactivated for unauthorized purchases with the Instacart payment card.